Skip to content

 Setup and Ease of Use

 Always connect the antenna before powering the unit on.
-Like any LoRa radio, powering the device without an antenna attached risks damaging the RF stage.
+Like any LoRa radio, powering the device without an antenna risks damaging the RF stage.

-Once the antenna is connected, setup is simple:
+Once the antenna is on:

 1. Attach the antenna